ghiboz/syntax-gRally/README.md

 ### Using [Package Control](https://sublime.wbond.net)

 Open `Tools -> Command Palette...`.
 Search for `Package Control: Install Package` and click enter.
-Wait for the available packages to show up and then search for `Syntax g​Rally`.
+Wait for the available packages to show up and then search for `Syntax gRally`.
 Click enter and the theme should be installed.

 ### Using Git

-Locate your Sublime Text 2 `Packages` directory by using the menu item `Preferences -> Browse Packages...`.
+Locate your Sublime Text `Packages` directory by using the menu item `Preferences -> Browse Packages...`.

 While inside the `Packages` directory, clone the theme repository using the command below: